Position

 How to become a Pet Sitter?

 Becoming a pet sitter can be a rewarding career choice.
-It allows someone to care for animals while earning a good income.
-This job requires a love for animals and a responsible attitude.
+It allows someone to care for animals while earning a living.
+This job requires a love for pets and a responsible attitude.
 Follow these steps to start a career as a pet sitter.

 How long does it take to become a Pet Sitter?